 The northern part of the map is not closed though – you can still build there, although, without dedicated location cards, it’s much much harder.
 But not impossible, which I think is an excellent solution.

 There’s a small downtime issue with 4 players, but when players have a few games under their belts and start planning in advance, it pales away.
-Overall the game plays exceptionally quickly for a game of such strategic complexity.
+Overall the game plays exceptionally smoothly for a game of such strategic complexity.

-The turns move swiftly and soon it’s the end of the canal era, end of the rail era, and end of the game.
+The turns move swiftly and soon it’s the end of the canal era, the end of the rail era, and the end of the game.
 A two-player game can be finished in less than an hour.

-I love the unique approach on how the resources are handled (they are available to all, spending other people’s resources, making connections), introducing interesting interaction among players.
+I love the unique approach to how the resources are handled (they are available to all, spending other people’s resources, making connections), introducing interesting interaction among players.
 You must plan ahead whose resources you’ll consume.
 Build another mine to have your own coal, or use the one from your neighbor?